 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |

-Nordic Finland is blessed with coniferous tree, and wooden architecture is made of log masonry.
+Nordic Finland is blessed with coniferous tree, and wooden architecture is a log assembly.
 In particular, the box pillar type construction method is very rare in the world.
-On this frame, there is a gassho-style roof frame, and on top of it is a roof plate made of hako willow board cut from Axe.
+On top of this frame, a gassho-style roof structure is placed, and on top of it is a roof plate made of hakoyanagi board cut by Axe.
 The pattern varies depending on the craftsman's attention.
 The roof plate, painted with jet-black tar, harmonizes beautifully in the forest.
-This time, I would like to introduce the structure and roof of Finnish wooden churches in the 17th and 18th centuries.
+This time, we will introduce the structure and roof of the Finnish wooden church in the 17th and 18th centuries.

 Date and time | Saturday, November 5, 2011 13:30-15:00 | ||||||